 On Tuesday, Benjamin Drake Daley, 25, Thomas Walter Gillen, 34, Michael Paul Miselis, 29, and Cole Evan White, 24, were all arrested in California, where they reside, by federal agents.
 Each suspect has been charged for violating the federal riots statute, as well as conspiracy to violate the federal riots statute.

-According to NPR, prosecutors have accused the men of flying to Virginia “with the intent to encourage, promote, incite, participate in, and commit violent acts in furtherance of a riot.”
+prosecutors have accused the men of flying to Virginia “with the intent to encourage, promote, incite, participate in, and commit violent acts in furtherance of a riot.”

 “These four committed particularly violent acts in Charlottesville,” U.S. Attorney Thomas Cullen said during a news conference.
 “They committed violent acts in California, at other rallies.
 Therefore, in our view they were essentially serial rioters.”